abdirahodan/abdirahodana/content/blog/spoonful-series/_index.md

 # set up common front matter for all individual pages in series
 cascade:
-  layout: single-series       # for a series, do not change series:Her Equation  # name your series
+  layout: single-series       # for a series, do not change
+  series: A Spoonful of Hugo  # name your series
-  author: Hodan Abdirahman
+  author: Alison Hill
   show_author_byline: true
   show_post_date: true
   sidebar: